luanalessa/eventin-backend/README.md

 # 🏁 Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), so you need to install [Node.js](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/) first, in order to test the project.
+In this project you need to install [Node.js](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/) first, in order to test the project.

 Then, clone the repository with: